Rhizling/Personal-Projects/README.md

-# Python-Projects
+# Personal-Projects
-Projects that I have worked on while expanding my knowledge on the python language and its packages.
+Projects that I have worked on while expanding my knowledge on programming languages and their packages.

 Rock Paper Scissors Game: